SAS-DHRH/dhcc-toolkit/content/toolkit/teaching.md

 > Three things stand out from my experience of teaching Data Environmentalism.
 First, students - in the main - really cared, really wanted to know more, and enjoyed the challenge of working in a multi-disciplinary space.
 Second, they loved the week hooked around Crawford and Joler's "[Anatomy of an Amazon Echo](https://anatomyof.ai/)": I printed a huge copy for us to pour over in class, and that proved really generative.
 Third, it was extra work, but making the assessment activist focused - a 'public outcome' and a reflexive essay on producing the public outcome - was a big win, as it enabled the students to express their interests/fear/anger in forms that they felt had the potential to change things - such as a [film on greenwashing in the tech sector](https://vimeo.com/779179478) or a [magazine on NTFs](https://issuu.com/digihums/docs/virtual_downfall-matteus_labiak).

+### The Digital Sustainability Game

+This is a prototype card-based game, based on the contents of the DHCC Toolkit.
+The [prototype cards can be viewed here](https://docs.google.com/presentation/d/1T08KqkOaDPCbWX5MuUuceSEbYffDygYGtyKxsM_txZs/edit?usp=sharing), and the [prototype rules here](https://docs.google.com/document/d/1Wc1cLBB-Pwl8qLGnZ9X0qvcul0hCGmWxQf0iQAtJqCs/edit?usp=sharing).
+Players take the roles of organisations competing (and perhaps collaborating) to become more digitally sustainable.
+Two hours, and 3-10 participants, is about right.
+If you'd like your own copy of the card deck, [get in touch](mailto:j.c.walton@sussex.ac.uk).

+These cards can also be used in other learning activities.
+For example:

+1) Warm-up activity.
+Deal a selection of random ACTION cards to a small group.
+Have them arrange these on a matrix, where one axis represents the difficulty of implementing the action, and the other axis the impact the action could have.
+The participants may want to use their own organisations for reference.
+Once the cards are arranged, choose one or two that look interesting, and have a discussion about them.
+Optionally, assign roles (organisation, government, stakeholders) and invite them to roleplay, explaining how the action was implemented and what the challenges were.

+2) Near the end of a workshop.
+In groups, pairs, or solo, invite participants to browse through the ACTION cards for inspiration of things they could actually do in their organisations.
+Choose a card, and then write SMART goals inspired by the card.
+The advice on the card will probably have to be adapted to the real world, and to individual circumstances.

 ## Resources

 {{< hint warning >}}This section could use your input.
 Are you embedding climate and sustainability themes in your teaching?
 Please get involved!
 Meanwhile, here are a handful of links.{{</ hint >}}